tezzachris/PDE_solver/README.md

-## Code implementation of the
+## Code implementation of the following Article

-Reference: A MONOTONE SCHEME FOR HIGH-DIMENSIONAL FULLY NONLINEAR PDES
+Reference: A monotone scheme for high-dimensional fully nonlinear PDEs
 Journal: The Annals of Applied Probability (2015)
 Authors: Wenjie Guo, Jianfeng Zhang and Jia Zhuo

+The dimensionality is ~10-20

 There are two scripts in MATLAB language:
 1) bs_price1d.m : Computes the European option price for a call / put at time 0